conan-io/docs/installation.rst

 It is important to install the dependencies and the project first with ``pip install -e .`` which configures the project as "editable", that is, to run from the current source folder.
 After creating the executable, it can be uninstalled with pip.

-This has to run in the same platform that will be using the executable, pyinstaller does not cross-build.
+This has to run on the same platform that will be using the executable, pyinstaller does not cross-build.
 The resulting executable can be just copied and put in the system PATH of the running machine to be able to run Conan.

 Install from source
 -------------------

 You can run Conan directly from source code.
 First, you need to install Python and pip.

-Clone (or download and unzip) the git repository and install it.
+Then, clone (or download and unzip) the Conan git repository and install it.

-Conan 2 is still in beta stage, so you must check the `develop2` branch of the repository:
+For the latest development version, checkout the `develop2` branch of the repository:

 .. code-block:: bash